The Encyclopedia of Earth

 She is editor of the book Motherhood the Elephant in the Laboratory: women scientists speak out, a volume of contributed essays addressing challenges faced by scientists seeking career-family balance, inspired by her experience with maintaining a non-traditional career in science as a "traditional" stay-at-home mom.

-Her most recent book is Evolution in a toxic world: life's response to naturally occurring and man-made chemicals, Island Press, 2012.
-She is currently working on a book about contemporary evolution.
+Her most recent books are Unnatural Selection: How We are Changing Life Gene by Gene, Island Press 2014 and Evolution in a toxic world: life's response to naturally occurring and man-made chemicals, Island Press, 2012.
+She is currently working on a book about reducing chemical use in medicine and agriculture.

 Dr. Monosson graduated with a B.S. from Union College, and an M.S. and Ph.D. from Cornell University.E-mail: firstname.lastname@example.org